 - 1/4 teaspoon cream of tartar

 - 2 tablespoons granulated sugar

 In a large bowl, cream together the butter and sugars with an electric mixer on high speed.

 Add the egg and vanilla; beat until smooth.

 Next, add the flour, salt, baking soda and cream of tartar; mix well.

 Allow dough to rest for 30 to 60 minutes in the refrigerator.

 In a small bowl, combine the sugar with the cinnamon for the topping.

-Preheat oven to 300 degrees F. while you're rolling cookies into topping.
+Preheat oven to 300 degrees F. while you're rolling cookies into cinnamon/sugar mixture.
 Take about 1 1/2 tablespoons of the dough and roll it into a ball.
 Roll this dough in the cinnamon/sugar mixture and place it onto a cookie sheet lined with parchment paper.
 Repeat for the remaining cookies.